MassMesh/governance/README.md

 - Notify any external parties to whom you are the point of contact of where to get in touch with the group (if applicable)
 - Hand off any assets that you are managing
 - Return any shared equipment (if applicable)

+## Disputes
+If you believe that anyone on the core team is not living up to their responsibilities, has abused their privileges, or is in violation of our community norms at any time, you may either contact another core team [member](members.md) directly, or submit an issue on this Github repository.
+Depending on the severity of any wrong-doing, the following sanctions may be employed:
+- Meeting to address the issue, and warning against further violations (1st violation/non-serious violations)
+- Suspension from the core team for up to 1 month (2nd violation/serious first-time violations)
+- Removal from the core team (3rd violation/very serious violations including theft, abuse, or misuse of shared funds)